moby/moby/docs/userguide/networking/get-started-overlay.md

 * Access to a key-value store.
 Docker supports Consul, Etcd, and ZooKeeper (Distributed store) key-value stores.
 * A cluster of hosts with connectivity to the key-value store.
 * A properly configured Engine `daemon` on each host in the cluster.
+* Hosts in the cluster must have unique hostnames (within the cluster) as the key-value store might use the hostname to identify cluster members.

 Though Docker Machine and Docker Swarm are not mandatory to experience Docker multi-host networking, this example uses them to illustrate how they are